phone: +32 (0)2 650 22 67

 PhD research project

-Urbanization, termite assemblages and population genetic structure - the case of a pest species in Indonesia
+Urbanization, termite assemblages and population genetic structure - the case of an invasive species (Heterotermes tenuis)

 Supervisors: Denis Fournier

 Urban areas create novel conditions that can drive rapid evolution of species.
 It goes hand to hand with alterations of natural habitats leading to the extinction of native species and the establishment of non-native species.
 In a context of rapidly increasing rate of biodiversity loss, assessing how species react to the expansion of cities seems of primary importance.
 Termites are interesting models for studying the impact of urbanization: they are particularly abundant in sub- and tropical ecosystems and are ecosystem engineers, by decomposing organic matter and recycling nutrients.
-Three pest species were recently discovered in Makassar city, Indonesia, including the arboreal species Microcerotermes serrula.
+Furthermore, some termites are responsible for billions of damages annually, mainly in crops and structures.
+Among them, Heterotermes tenuis (Hagen, 1858) is a major pest species of crops and a minor structural pest in South and Central America while also being an invasive species in the Caribbean islands.
 In this context, we aim to:

-1. Investigate the consequences of urbanization on termites’ assemblages and on genetic and phenotypic variabilities of a pest species in Indonesia.
+2. 2.
+Understand the consequences of urbanization on genetic and phenotypic variabilities of an invasive species (Heterotermes tenuis).

 Master thesis